 Individuals who have not been denied admission to the Education Department and who do not wish to enroll in a program may enroll for graduate courses as students-at-large with the permission of the Education Department Chair and upon verification of completed undergraduate work by the Office of Graduate Admission.
 Courses taken in this capacity do not guarantee admission into a graduate program.
 However, appropriate courses (a maximum of 12 credits) may be applied to a degree program, once admitted.

 Courses completed five or more years prior to admission will not be accepted for degree requirements.
 Requests for transfer of credit must be submitted to the program faculty adviser upon admission to the program, as such transfers are not allowed during the course of study (see policy below).
-Students are not to use the student-at-large admission category if interested in enrolling in a program of study as that designation is reserved for specific purposes.
 Please see student-at-large designation in Office of Graduate Admission for further information.

 Individuals seeking a master's degree with licensure in secondary education at the Education Department must have a degree in the subject area of licensure or must have completed the required course work identified for them in a transcript review completed by the Education Department Licensure Officer.
 Graduate students seeking secondary licensure must also pass the Illinois Content Area test prior to student teaching.